 As featured in our How to Start a Law Firm Guide, your financial plan should include the following:

 And remember, while an overly-optimistic financial plan may be exciting to review, it will eventually fail you.
 You can set yourself up for business success the same way you would in court: Conduct research to ensure you have reliable, unbiased evidence to support every projection, target, number, and dollar sign in your financial plan.
 For example: Before setting a target utilization rate for the upcoming year, find a benchmark to support your projection.
-The 2022 Legal Trends Report has information about average utilization rates over the past seven years.
-If your projections are far from industry benchmarks, you may have to consider alternative ways to grow your business.
+For example, the Legal Trends Report provides benchmark data for various law firm key performance indicators (KPIs).
+The If your projections are far from industry benchmarks, you may have to consider alternative ways to grow your business.

 Financial KPIs to track